naturallaw777/Sovran_SystemsOS/custom-add-ons.md

 https://gitlab.gnome.org/GNOME/gnome-remote-desktop

+---

 #### The code will be installed in the `custom.nix` file located at `/etc/nixos/custom.nix` from the initial setup.

-If you would like to add in these features your self, then open the *terminal* app and type or paste in
+If you would like to add in these features yourself, then open the *terminal* app and type or paste in

 ```bash
 ssh root@localhost